-Communication and socialization are two of the core challenges for children with autism.
-A child with autism can learn to use symbols, aids, strategies and techniques to enhance communication.
+Communication and socialization are two of the core challenges for children with ASD.
+A child with ASD can learn to use symbols, aids, strategies and techniques to enhance communication.
 Easter Seals can provide a treatment plan to promote effective communication.

 With the help of Easter Seals professionals, family members can also play an integral role in supporting individuals with autism to become more independent.

-Many children with autism are unable to respond to social cues.
+Many children with ASD are unable to respond to social cues.
 This lack of “social reciprocity” can significantly increase the stress level in a family.
-In fact, families living with autism experience greater stress than those living with any other disability (Sources: Bromley, Hare, Davison, & Emerson, 2005; Dumas, Wolf, Fisman and Colugun, 1991; and, Holyrode and MacArthur, 1976).
+In fact, families living with ASD experience greater stress than those living with any other disability (Sources: Bromley, Hare, Davison, & Emerson, 2005; Dumas, Wolf, Fisman and Colugun, 1991; and, Holyrode and MacArthur, 1976).